What hiring managers actually look for

 6 mistakes that get data analyst resumes rejected

-Listing ' Excel'as your top skill
+Listing "Excel" as your top skill

 Describing outputs instead of outcomes

-' Created 10 dashboards'says nothing about value. ' Created dashboards that identified $200K in revenue leakage'connects your work to business results.
+"Created 10 dashboards" says nothing about value.
+"Created Tableau dashboards that flagged $200K in revenue leakage" connects your work to business results.
 Always answer: so what?

 Not including SQL prominently